djouallah/PowerBI_Desktop_Export_CSV/README.md

 an interesting use case if you are working with MS Access ,SQL Server express or SQLITE, you can use PowerBI desktop as an ETL tool :)

+if you are on windows 7, you need first to start the script PS, see more details here http://stackoverflow.com/questions/2094694/how-can-i-run-powershell-with-the-net-4-runtime?noredirect=1&lq=1